Fornication/Arkays-Commandment/README.md

 ## In-Game MCM Options

-You *need* to only change 1 MCM setting.

-### Dyndolod
-- Settings -> fminsecondsforloadfadein -> 0.10 seconds

-All of the other *required* MCM options have been automated for you.
+All *required* MCM options have been automated for you.
 I highly recommend setting the following 2 MCMs as follows:

 ### Cathedral Weathers
 - Load Settings